radrbiz/radr-rest/README.md

 6. Visit [http://localhost:5990](http://localhost:5990) in a browser to view available endpoints and get started

-## Configuring `ripple-rest` ##
+## Configuring `radr-rest` ##

-The Ripple-REST server uses [nconf](https://github.com/flatiron/nconf) to load configuration options from several sources.
+The Radr-REST server uses [nconf](https://github.com/flatiron/nconf) to load configuration options from several sources.
 Settings from sources earlier in the following hierarchy override settings from the later levels:

 1. Command line arguments
 2. Environment variables
 3. The `config.json` file

 The path to the `config.json` file can be specified as a command line argument (`node server.js --config /path/to/config.json`).
-If no path is specified, the default location for that file is Ripple-REST's root directory.
+If no path is specified, the default location for that file is Radr-REST's root directory.

-Available configuration options are outlined in the [__Server Configuration__](https://github.com/ripple/ripple-rest/blob/develop/docs/server-configuration.md) document.
+Available configuration options are outlined in the [__Server Configuration__](https://github.com/radr/radr-rest/blob/develop/docs/server-configuration.md) document.
 The `config-example.json` file in the root directory contains a sample configuration.

 ## Debug mode ##
 The server can be run in Debug Mode by running `node server.js --debug`.

-## Running Ripple-REST securely over SSL ##
+## Running Radr-REST securely over SSL ##

-We highly recommend running Ripple-REST securely over SSL.
+We highly recommend running Radr-REST securely over SSL.
 Doing so requires a certificate.
 For development and internal-only deployments, you can use a self-signed certificate.
 For production servers that are accessed over untrusted network connections, you should purchase a cert from a proper authority.

-You can perform the following steps to generate a self-signed cert with [OpenSSL](https://www.openssl.org/) and configure Ripple-REST to use it:
+You can perform the following steps to generate a self-signed cert with [OpenSSL](https://www.openssl.org/) and configure Radr-REST to use it:

 1. Generate the SSL certificate: